sofimajeed/daveai/README.md

 To start the project
 Run the command in the terminal
+"npm install"
 "npm start"